 Additionally, the cost of print plates are typically lower for RSCs by comparison to DC mailers.
 And adding inside print to an RSC box is a great bargain, as it adds minimal cost due to the printing process which allows us to print both sides of the board (inside and out) at the same time.
 Adding inside print to a DC mailer can add as much as 30% in cost to the per box price.

 Do your products require an insert?
 Do you prefer the way a die cut mailer looks?
 Do you prefer a box that requires minimal closure materials (tape etc.) These are all questions that may factor into your decision.
 Again, with inside printing, an RSC box can be just as memorable of an unboxing experience for your customers, but we know that certain products just lend themselves to a die cut mailer for presentation purposes, such as cosmetics or high-end fashion products.

 As always, our goal is to inform our customers to be well-equipped packaging buyers, capable of making the decisions that are best for their brand and products.
 Want to know more about inside printing on die cut mailers and RSCs?
 Please visit the first link below.

 Please Contact Us Today

+Want to know more about RSC boxes with interior printing?
 We’re happy to help you find a custom packaging solution that works for you.
 As always, if you have any questions, one of our branded packaging advisors is standing by to assist, with decades of experience behind them.
 Want to know more about custom packaging options?
 Please call us at 630-551-1700 or contact us via email at www.SalazarPackaging.com.